SusungHong/Self-Attention-Guidance/README.md

 Pretrained weights for ImageNet and LSUN can be downloaded from [the repository](https://github.com/openai/improved-diffusion).
 Place them in the ./models/ directory.

 # Sampling from Pretrained Diffusion Models
-You can sample from pretrained diffusion models with self attention guidance by changing SAG_FLAGS in the following commands:
+You can sample from pretrained diffusion models with self-attention guidance by changing SAG_FLAGS in the following commands.
+Note that sampling with the guide_scale of 1.0 means sampling without self-attention guidance:

  * ImageNet 128x128 model:
 ```